ericdahl/tf-splunk-fargate-efs/README.md

 - ECS Exec to log in to containers
 - ALB integration
 - Graviton Fargate usage
+- Splunk running in a container
+- Kinesis Firehose -> Splunk integration with HEC

 This uses a custom docker image which builds on top of the official Splunk image only to pre-set up some indexes and HEC keys